 In recent research, IT experts have noticed that the brainwaves of computer users seem to affect how they may be exposed to cybersecurity threats.
 I apologize, but making staff pay closer attention to security is common sense.
 This subject boils down to money and job security.
 Just think of how your job security is connected to money, which makes money the main reason to meet IT needs.

-Reports from IT services in the Philippines even mentioned that lots of computer users just swipe away crucial box warnings of impending doom.
+even mentioned that lots of computer users just swipe away crucial box warnings of impending doom.
 This usually happens when they are busy doing another activity.
 Today, experts are using data analytics connected to user tracking to uncover what might help people like you pay heed to warnings.
 IT experts are looking for promising techniques, which include altering background colors in warning notifications and changing the formats to make substantial security warnings stand out from ordinary messages.
 Knowing what’s inside people’s brains helps the experts create more effective formats for users.

 What happens if they are busy doing another activity?
 The concern this method is addressing is not the major issue.
 Changing the design and formats would maybe help if the problem was that people are not seeing these warnings.